simonlindgren/graphmonster/README.md

 # GRAPHMONSTER

 Graphmonster will take an edgelist, create a graph, and remove noise from it.
-It then uses Node2Vec to find node embeddings, and umap (or t-sne) for reducing dimensionality.
+It then uses Node2Vec to find node embeddings.
+It uses umap or t-sne for reducing dimensionality.
 In the resulting visualised graph, nodes are coloured by community (Infomap algorithm) and sized by degree.

 ## First step: Remove noise and train embeddings